When to Choose a Custodial vs. Non-Custodial Wallet for Your Fintech Platform

 In this article, we will help you understand when to use a custodial and non-custodial wallet for your fintech products.

-A custodial wallet is a type of crypto wallet where a third party, usually the platform or service provider, holds and manages the crypto assets on behalf of the user.
+A custodial wallet is a type of crypto wallet in which a third party, usually the platform or service provider, holds and manages the user's crypto assets on their behalf.

 In simple terms, your fintech platform (or a provider) is in charge of storing and securing the users’ crypto, just like how banks hold money for customers.

-When a user creates a wallet on your app, they don’t get access to the private keys (which are the cryptographic codes needed to move or control the assets).
+When a user creates a wallet in your app, they don’t have access to the private keys (the cryptographic keys needed to move or control the assets).

 Instead, your platform manages those keys in the background, making the experience easier for users, especially those who aren’t familiar with how crypto works.